Tick-Borne Diseases in Manitoba

 Tick-borne diseases are the result of an infection by disease-causing agents such as viruses, parasites and bacteria that can be contracted through the bite of an infected tick.
 Read more at Tick-Borne Diseases

-Fogging for Mosquito control will occur Thursdays at dusk (weather permitting)
+Fogging for Mosquito control will occur Mondays & Thursdays at dusk (weather permitting, and depending on mosquito counts).

 Residents who do not wish to have their property sprayed are asked to inform the LGD of Pinawa Municipal Office, in writing, on an annual basis.